-- d.
-Duty to Support When representing CAC, Members shall support positions taken by CAC. - e.
+d.
+Duty to Support

+- i.
+When representing CAC, Members shall support positions taken by CAC. - ii.
+When not representing CAC, if a Member expresses an opinion that is inconsistent with positions taken by CAC, the Member shall state that the opinion is not being communicated on behalf of CAC.

+e.
 After Leaving Service